What is options trading - and how are they traded?

 Here are our five top tips for anyone looking to start options trading.

-• Don’t use options trading in isolation: options is a high-risk product designed for experienced traders, so you should have experience of trading lower-risk types of investment before trading options.
+Options are a high-risk product designed for experienced traders, so you should have experience trading lower-risk types of investments before trading options.
 Options can be a very useful product to use in conjunction with lower-risk investments, such as a share portfolio, as they allow you to hedge your portfolio against adverse market movements.

-• Understand and stick to your strategy: understand whether you’re hedging against losses or actively pursuing profits from underperforming options before making a purchase.
+Understand whether you’re hedging against losses or actively pursuing profits from under-performing options before making a purchase.

-• Stick to modest trades: a string of losing trades in options trading can quickly turn into significant losses.
-Avoid overcommitting on each trade to ensure that, if it doesn’t work out in your favour, your loss is only a small percentage of your overall trading funds.
+A string of losing trades in options trading can quickly turn into significant losses.
+Avoid overcommitting on each options trade to ensure that, if a trade doesn’t work out in your favour, your loss is only a small percentage of your overall trading funds.

-• Diversify as much as possible: As well as diversifying through alternative, lower-risk assets, it could also be sensible to hold a diverse range of options.
+As well as diversifying through alternative, lower-risk assets, it could also be sensible to hold a diverse range of options.
 If you solely invest in technology or NASDAQ indices, you could leave yourself open to losses if the tech sector doesn’t move in your favour.
-Choosing options from a range of industries and markets can help to balance your risk.
+Choosing options from a range of industries and markets can help balance your risk.

 Before you can start trading options, you’ll need to take a short test to make sure you understand how options trading works and the risks involved.